Long Island hires and promotions: Jay Herman, Suffolk County Bar Association

 Jonathan Evans of Huntington has joined the organization in Cold Spring Harbor as the chief technology officer.
 He was vice president of marketing for Douglas Elliman in Manhattan.

-Ann M. Turner of Rockville Centre has joined the Garden City office, Rockville Centre division, as a sales agent.
+Ann M. Turner of Rockville Centre has joined the Garden City office, Rockville Centre division, as a salesperson.
 She had a similar job with Exit Links Realty in Rockville Centre.

-Dominick T. Miciotta Jr. of Huntington Station has joined the Huntington office as a sales agent.
+Dominick T. Miciotta Jr. of Huntington Station has joined the Huntington office as a salesperson.
 He was director of marketing for online programs at Quinnipiac University in Hamden, Connecticut.

 Dara Altadonna of Deer Park has been hired as a licensed saleswoman at Keller Williams Realty Homes & Estates in Hauppauge.
 She is a facilities coordinator at Cushman & Wakefield in Melville.